shreyans4nahata/logParserWeb/README.md

   2. Generating parsed file and saving it.
   3. Getting the unique IP list.
   4. Calculating outliers based on IQR and sending data of the same.(outliers and inliers)
+    - Tunable parameter :
+      - Alpha (Floating point value)
+  5. Calculating outliers based on moving window MAD and sending data of the same.(outliers and inliers)
+    - Tunable parameters:
-    - Tunable parameter : Alpha (Floating point value)
+      - Alpha (Floating point value)
+      - Window Size (integer value)